 Prerequisites of Application

 Interested applicants should submit the application form and send a brief letter of intent and CV by e-mail.
-All veterinary students are welcome to apply; however, third year students exploring the possibility of internship will be given preference.
+If you are unable to complete an externship due to COVID restrictions, you may still apply for the internship if you complete a remote interview.
+All veterinary students are welcome to apply; however, third-year students exploring the possibility of the internship will be given preference.
 Documentation of liability coverage through the PLIT student program, or equivalent, is required before starting your externship.